-The strategy might be met with initial resistance by other critical stakeholders with a divergent view including those who might view NPRC as a competitor rather than an ally.
-To address that, NPRC will start by mapping all the stakeholders, seek their buy-in, engage them collectively and start collaborations.
+The strategy might be met with initial resistance by other critical stakeholders with divergent views including those who might view NPRC as a competitor rather than an ally.
+NPRC will start by mapping all the stakeholders, seek their buy-in, engage them collectively and start collaborations.